-With the occasion of the recent Brera Design Days in Milan in the beginning of October, filled with events, exhibitions, workshops and meetings, I once again had the pleasure and the honor of enriching myself professionally and personally with experiences that I will never forget.
+On the occasion of the recent Brera Design Days in Milan at the beginning of October, which is filled with events, exhibitions, workshops and meetings, I once again had the pleasure and the honor of enriching myself professionally and personally with experiences that I will never forget.

-However, I want to focus on the event I attended on October 12th, on a sunny road called Via Tortona, in the splendid and eclectic location of Archiproducts Milano, where design is breathed day in day out.
+In particular, I want to focus on an event that I attended on October 12th, in a sunny road called Via Tortona, in the splendid and eclectic location of Archiproducts Milano, where you can breath in design 24 hours a day.

-I was there invited by Linvisibile, the company I’ve already talked about here.
-It was a gorgeous afternoon where between chatting, laughing and some serious conversations, along with some drinks and toasts, and I had the pleasure of interviewing two people that you definitely do not meet every day: an accountant who has become an engineer and an “almost engineer” who instead became a designer (among other things), as they like to jokingly say themselves.
+I was invited there by Linvisibile, a company I’ve already talked about here.
+It was a splendid afternoon where between chatting, laughing and some serious conversations, along with some drinks and toasts, I had the pleasure of interviewing two people that you definitely do not meet every day: an accountant who has become an engineer and an “almost engineer” who instead became a designer (among other things), as they like to jokingly say between themselves.

-Antonio is a brilliant, ironic, extremely clever and sharp person who has come to design thanks to the Arab investment fund he works for.
-This fund has found itself in one of the highest design contents currently available on the market with the Linvisibile project.
+Antonio is a brilliant, ironic, extremely clever and sharp person who has come into design thanks to the Arab investment fund he works for.
+With the Linvisible project this fund has found itself in one of the highest design contents currently available on the market.

-Elegant in his dark suit, he said that he does not understand anything about design or creativity (which I doubt!), even if for him “creativity is something that has to do with the personality of people” to express themselves and their intimacy.
+Elegant in his dark suit, he said that he does not understand anything about design or creativity (which I doubt!), even if for him “creativity is something that has to do with people’s personality” a way to express themselves and their intimacies.

 When I asked him which Linvisibile product was his favorite, he told me that he didn’t have a favorite product at all, but that every one of them has a story behind it that he loves, here’s the concept:

-"A door like a moment of transition, transformation.
-I'm a big fan of change.
+"A door is like a moment of transition and transformation and I'm a big fan of change.
 Change is the sure and constant element in each of our lives.
-The threshold, the door, is change from one place to another, one entry to an exit or vice versa, and this for me is a beautiful concept."
+The threshold of the door, is a change from one place to another, an entry to an exit or vice versa, and this is a beautiful concept for me."

-Made in Italy is in my DNA, I’m Italian, and I think it’s an amazing thing, but I wonder how long we will be able to carry it forward.
+Made in Italy is in my DNA, I’m Italian, and I think it’s a beautiful thing, but I wonder how long we will be able to carry it forward.
 Because I believe that the Made in Italy that we want to talk about is no longer new to these times, but part of something that has passed.
-The craftsmanship, the person who works with his own hands, is something that is happening less and less.
+The craftsmen, the people who work with their own hands, are something precious that are found less and less.

 How can we save Made in Italy?

 With humility!
-The humility to work with your hands and your heart, that is something that we are truly losing.
-People, the young people, are fixated on a working world where you must do something that you like, your passion.
+Humility to work with your hands and your heart, that is something that we are truly missing.
+People, young people, who are fascinated by the world of work must do something that they like, and that they are passionate about.

-Antonio, in a broad panorama of professionals, how did Linvisibile come into the hands of Matteo Ragni?
+Antonio, with a broad panorama of professionals, how did Linvisibile come into the hands of Matteo Ragni?
 Why him?

 So can you say it was the right choice?